Montgomery’s Elrich vetoes tax incentive for high-rise buildings above Metro

 But Elrich, who was elected in 2018 over opposition from developers and the business community, said the bill “would make no difference at all” in increasing the suburb’s supply of affordable housing, arguing that a vast majority of the units created would be market price.
 He said in an interview that he thinks housing built over Metro stations would be expensive and “the idea of subsidizing high-end housing is absurd.”

 Elrich maintained that the tax abatement would deprive the county of up to $400 million in potential revenue at a time when it is facing up to $600 million in projected shortfalls due to pandemic shutdowns.
-Lawmakers countered that it is disingenuous to claim the county would lose revenue by offering the tax break, since there are not currently any properties to be taxed at these locations.
+The bill’s supporters on the council countered that it is disingenuous to claim the county would lose revenue by offering the tax break, since there are not currently any properties to be taxed at those locations.

 “If these are developments that were going to happen anyway, there’s no need for this incentive,” Riemer added.
 “But it’s not.”

-The tax abatement had been endorsed by county planning board chair Casey Anderson, the Sierra Club environmental group and the pro-transit groups Action Committee for Transit and the Coalition for Smarter Growth.
+The tax abatement had been endorsed by the chair of the county planning board, Casey Anderson, the Sierra Club environmental group and the pro-transit groups Action Committee for Transit and the Coalition for Smarter Growth.

-“This will incentivize new development now, at a time when the county needs economic development, jobs, and housing,” Jane Lyonsof the Coalition for Smarter Growth said in a statement Friday.
+“This will incentivize new development now, at a time when the county needs economic development, jobs, and housing,” Jane Lyons of the Coalition for Smarter Growth said in a statement Friday.

 Lyons added in an interview that she was disappointed in Elrich’s veto.
 While the proposal will not be a “silver bullet” to the county’s housing woes, she added, it is a step in the right direction.

 This is not the first time Elrich has found himself sparring with the county council over housing.
-In 2019, he said he would not adopt housing targets set by the Metropolitan Washington Council of Governments (COG) and the Urban Institute, placing him at odds with Montgomery lawmakers as well as with other public officials in the region.
+In 2019, he said he would not adopt housing targets set by the Metropolitan Washington Council of Governments and the Urban Institute, placing him at odds with Montgomery lawmakers as well as with other public officials in the region.